VictorMCFreitas/VBR-Dashboard/README.md

 # VBR-Dashboard

+## $\textcolor{red}{\textsf{Latest Version 2.0}}$

 VBR Dashboard is a dashboard to be used in SimHub to help simracers get the info needed to improve their racing skills.
+This is an evolution of my previous VBR Leaderboard.
+Changed the name to VBR Dashboard because it now includes a Dashboard screen with many info.
+Make it compatible with iRacing showing iRatings of the players.

 The Dashboard has 3 parts:

 1. **HEADER**

 With **Name** of the track that is running, **Number** of Laps or **Time** left to the ending, **Time** of the computer